Getting Around to Thailand

 By Bus

-Although the road condition in Thailand is way better than that in its neighboring countries Cambodia, Laos, and Myanmar, it’s not suggested take bus for travel for your safety is the biggest thing we are concerned about.
+Although the road condition in Thailand is way better than that in its neighboring countries Cambodia, Laos, and Myanmar, it's not suggested to take bus for travel for your safety is the biggest thing we are concerned about.
 Bad driving habits are prevalent among bus drivers, who often take drugs to fight against work shifts.
 In contrast, a private van is more considerable.
 Indochina Odyssey Tours offers private vans that are air-conditioned, insured, clean, and regularly maintained to make sure your visit to Thailand attractions is pleasant.
-Your private driver is licensed and always put your safety first.
+Your private driver is licensed and always puts your safety first.

 Tuk-tuk or Songthaew